 76. The use of hydraulic, pneumatic and electrical/electronic devices and instruments while racing is prohibited except that, when mandated by the NoR and SIs, VHF radios may be carried.
-However, while racing they may only used for communication with the RC, except in emergencies.
+However, while racing VHF radios, cell phones or other electronic devices may only be used for communication with the RC, except in emergencies.

-Electronic timing devices and magnetic and electronic compasses are permitted, provided they do not correlate simultaneous data.
+77. Electronic timing devices and magnetic and electronic compasses are permitted, provided they do not correlate simultaneous data.
 Devices using the GPS and providing data to the competitor, while racing, are prohibited.